wb14123/blog/jekyll/_posts/2012-12-16-Create-A-Virtual-Machine-Network.markdown

 There are two points I'd like to say:

 + Qemu with [kvm](http://www.linux-kvm.org/) is quite effective.
 I could start three guests (or more) at the same time and it works very well.
 + Virt-manager is very easy to use.
-Before it , I waste almost a whole day to use qemu's command line to put the three guests into a same VLAN.
+Before it, I wasted almost a whole day to use qemu's command line to put the three guests into the same VLAN.

 I'm quite happy with these now.
 I could